L K Advani to attend Ram temple consecration ceremony: VHP

 "Advani ji has said that he will come.
 If required, we will make special arrangements for him," Kumar told PTI.

-Advani, 96, is the founding member of the BJP and along with Joshi was at the forefront of the Ram temple agitation in the early 1990s.
+Advani, 96, is a founding member of the BJP and, along with Joshi, was at the forefront of the Ram janmabhoomi movement in the 1980s and early 1990s.

 Joshi is also a founding member of the BJP.